mxsafiri/nedapay_plus-/TEST_CREDENTIALS.md

 ---

-## 👤 Test Admin Account
+## 🔐 Admin Access (Backstage)

-### Admin: NedaPay Admin (Test)
+### For NedaPay Internal Team Only
 ```
-Email:    admin@nedapay.io
-Password: AdminTest123!
-Role:     ADMIN

-Access to Backstage:
-- URL: /backstage
+URL: /backstage
-- Password: (same as login)
+Password: [Your admin password - set in environment]

-What they can do:
+What you can access:
-✅ Monitor all settlements
+✅ Monitor all settlements (/admin/settlements)
 ✅ Approve/reject KYB applications
 ✅ View all transactions
 ✅ Manage users